zmkfirmware/zmk/docs/docs/dev-setup.md

 ### West Build Command

-`west` is the [Zephyr meta-tool](https://docs.zephyrproject.org/latest/guides/west/index.html) used to configure and build Zephyr applications.
+`west` is the [Zephyr™ meta-tool](https://docs.zephyrproject.org/latest/guides/west/index.html) used to configure and build Zephyr™ applications.
 It can be installed by using the `pip` python package manager:

 ```bash
 pip install --user west